Young Creatives in Motion

 Musicians - Attard-Zerafa Duo - Piano & Saxophone

-School - The College of Dance
+School - The Collage of Dance

 Choreographer - Justin Roy Barker